Symonds Green

-The Crooked Billet Public House was, evidenced by mapping of the day, on Symonds Green in the early 20th century.
-The original part of present building was built circa 1920 and was extended (as it appears today [2025]) around 1980.
-Census records evidence the existence of a 'Beer Shop' on Symonds Green in the Census returns of both 1841 & 1851.
+The Crooked Billet Public House was, as evidenced by mapping of the day, on Symonds Green in the early 20th century.
+The original part of the present building was built circa 1920 and was extended (as it appears today) around 1980.
+Census records evidence the existence of a 'Beer Shop' on Symonds Green in the census returns of both 1841 & 1851.
 The establishment was run by Elizabeth Moules who was from Walkern, a hamlet 4¼ miles to the east of Symonds Green.
-The ponds adjacent to the Pub are principal features of the Conservation Area.
-In 2021 The Crooked Billet became a restaurant and was renamed as Tranquil Turtle.
+The ponds adjacent to the pub are principal features of the conservation area.
+In 2021, The Crooked Billet became a restaurant and was renamed Tranquil Turtle.
+The former pub has since become an event venue.

-Of the various properties near the Green, three are statutory Grade II Listed.
-Two such cottages are to be found at either end of the Green today [2025] and can also be seen on the 1883 Ordnance Survey Map.
+Of the various properties near the Green, three are statutory Grade II listed.
+Two such cottages are to be found at either end of the Green today and can also be seen on the 1883 Ordnance Survey Map.
 By the 18th century a farm had developed on the site.
-The farmhouse still stands and the related Grade II listed barn is believed to be the Conservation Area's oldest surviving building and is described within the English Heritage listings search thus:- 'The barn is a near-complete example of late C16 or early C17 timber-framing, displaying carpentry detailing characteristic of Hertfordshire practice, and retaining evidence of later extension and adaptation for animal husbandry'.
-The farm, of which the barn formed a part, is shown on a 1766 County map, and the Richardson map of Stevenage of 1834.
+The farmhouse still stands, and the related Grade II listed barn is believed to be the conservation area's oldest surviving building and is described within the English Heritage listings search thus: 'The barn is a near-complete example of late C16 or early C17 timber-framing, displaying carpentry detailing characteristic of Hertfordshire practice, and retaining evidence of later extension and adaptation for animal husbandry.'
+The farm, of which the barn formed a part, is shown on a 1766 county map and the Richardson map of Stevenage of 1834.
 It is also identified on the Ordnance Survey maps of both 1884 & 1889.

 It can be seen from maps of the area that Symonds Green is one of several 'Greens' in and around the western boundary of Stevenage.
 Symonds Green Lane connected Symonds Green with Fishers Green to the north, thence by other bridleways to Todds Green and Titmore Green and, to the south, Norton Green and (now lost) Broomin Green.
-The Grade II listed farmhouse that served Broomin Green still stands and is to be found nestling within the 20th century development of Stevenage Town north east of the junction of the A1155 Fairlands Way and A1072 Gunnels Wood Road.
+The Grade II listed farmhouse that served Broomin Green still stands and is to be found nestling within the 20th-century development of Stevenage Town, northeast of the junction of the A1155 Fairlands Way and A1072 Gunnels Wood Road.
 To the west of Symonds Green is the A1(M) motorway.
 Adjacent to the northbound carriageway of the motorway at this point is the route of a north–south Roman road.
 Today, the southern boundary of Symonds Green, roughly where Broomin Green was, comprises light industrial and office estates.
 The 'Meadway' playing fields are also to the south of the Symonds Green Conservation Area but do not form part of it.
 They were once much larger, extending east of Symonds Green Lane, but they were built upon in the 1980s with the office facilities that are there today.
-Modern day Stevenage otherwise lies due east of Symonds Green, and extends for over two miles.
+Modern-day Stevenage lies due east of Symonds Green and extends for over two miles.